DariaDesiderata/grecipes-frontend/README.md

 ![Screenshot](public/stylesheets/recipe-main.png)

 2. Each recipe card on the main page is clickable and will take the user to a full description recipe page, where she can edit or delete the recipe or add and view comments and reviews left by others.
-This page will also allow the user to edit or delete comments.
+This page also allows the user to edit or delete comments.

 ![Screenshot](public/stylesheets/each_recipe.png)

-3. Edit recipe page is populated with the data from the current clicked recipe and provides the user with an opportunity to adjust the UOM, quantity, ingredients, execution steps, and the description of the recipe.
+3. Edit recipe page shows a selected recipe and provides the user with an opportunity to adjust unit of measure, quantity, ingredients, execution steps, and the description of the recipe.

 ![Screenshot](public/stylesheets/edit_page.png)

-4. Add new recipe link in the top right corner allows the user to create and save their recipe.
+4. 'Add new' recipe link in the top right corner allows the user to create and save a recipe.

 ![Screenshot](public/stylesheets/add_new.png)